 All state-levied estate taxes provide exemptions up to a certain level and tax the estate’s value above that exemption.

 An inheritance tax is calculated based on who receives a deceased person’s property and, in some states, how much they receive.
-There are currently seven states that collect an inheritance tax (see second table).
-In all seven, transfers to surviving spouses are completely exempt from the tax, while in four of the seven states (Iowa, Kentucky, Maryland and New Jersey), transfers to surviving children and grandchildren are completely exempt from the tax.
+There are currently six states that collect an inheritance tax.
+In all six, transfers to surviving spouses are entirely exempt from the tax.
+In four states—Iowa, Kentucky, Maryland, and New Jersey—transfers to surviving children and grandchildren are also exempt from the tax.

 The rates for Pennsylvania inheritance tax are as follows: